keithnoguchi/kube-on-air/README.md

 ## Bootstrap

-Bootstrap the kubernetes cluster, as in [bootstrap.yml](bootstrap.yml)!
+Bootstrap the kubernetes cluster, as in [bootstrap.yml](bootstrap.yml):

 ```sh
 $ make cluster
 ```

-Once it's done, you can get those guests are correctly configured as the kubernetes master and nodes, as in `kubectl get nodes`
+Once it's done, you can see those guests correctly configured as the kubernetes master and nodes, with `kubectl get nodes`:

 ```sh
 $ kubectl get nodes